Check out our COVID-19 dedicated page for tenders related to medical equipment needs.

 European Investment Bank, European Investment Fund, European Bank for Reconstruction and Development

 European institution/agency or international organisation

 European Economic Area (EEA), with participation by GPA countries

 Type of document (code TD) = Business opportunities

 Contract award notice

-Subcontracts notice (in the fields of defence and security)
+Subcontracts notice (in the defence and security fields)

 European economic interest grouping (EEIG)

 Periodic indicative notice (PIN) with call for competition

 Periodic indicative notice (PIN) without call for competition